Orthopedics

 • Cool-down (light exercise + stretching)

-• Rest and nutritional replenishment within 24 hours after exercise
+• Rest and nutrition within 24 hours after exercise

 • Balanced strength training